 A few months later, her mother suddenly announced she was leaving Bill and taking the girls to Tennessee where Grandma C and Grandpa B lived.
 Soon after, Mary met a man named Derek at a bar and they got married the very next day.
 Amber, her sister, and mother moved into Derek’s trailer about twenty minutes from Grandma C and Grandpa B. This would be the start of two horrifying years of fear, abuse, and becoming the main caretaker of her 6-year-old sister.
 “There was no one else to make sure Ann was safe, no one to feed her or get her to school… there was no one.”
 Amber was only 8 years old at the time, an age marked and remembered by the first time she watched her Mother use cocaine.

-Subscribe to our email list for part II of Amber's story, coming soon!
+Subscribe to our email list for more stories and info on youth experiencing foster care.
 Click here to subscribe now.